ArcNLET-Py/ArcNLET-Py/docs/UserManual/runningwithIDE.rst

    :format: html

-Using ArcNLET-Py ourside the ArcGIS Pro Interface
+Using ArcNLET-Py outside the ArcGIS Pro Interface
 =================================================

 In some cases, users may prefer to run ArcNLET-Py outside the ArcGIS Pro